Robert Harris (novelist): Lustrum (2009)

 The second novel in the Cicero trilogy, Lustrum, was published in October 2009.
 It was released in February 2010 in the US under the alternative title of Conspirata.

 The Fear Index (2011)

-His novel The Fear Index, focusing on the 2010 Flash Crash, was published by Hutchinson in September 2011.
-It follows an American expat hedge fund operator living in Geneva who activates a new system of computer algorithms that he names VIXAL-4, which is designed to operate faster than human beings, but which begins to become uncontrollable by its human operators.
-It was adapted as a 4-part limited series starring Josh Hartnett in 2022.
+The Fear Index was published by Hutchinson in September 2011.
+It focuses on the 2010 Flash Crash and follows an American expat hedge fund operator living in Geneva who activates a new system of computer algorithms that he names VIXAL-4, which is designed to operate faster than human beings, but which begins to become uncontrollable by its human operators.
+It was adapted by Sky Atlantic in 2022 as a 4-part limited series starring Josh Hartnett.

 An Officer and a Spy (2013)

 An Officer and a Spy is the story of French officer Georges Picquart, a historical character, who is promoted in 1895 to run France's Statistical Section, its secret intelligence division.
 He gradually realises that Alfred Dreyfus has been unjustly imprisoned for acts of espionage committed by another man who is still free and still spying for the Germans.
 He risks his career and his life to expose the truth.
 Harris was inspired to write the novel by his friend Roman Polanski, who adapted it as a film in 2019.